dr-mageto/Portfolio/content/featured/ETLDataPipeline/index.md

   - Apache Spark
 ---

-This project builds an automated ETL pipeline in Microsoft Fabric to handle large data volumes.
-It extracts, transforms, and loads data into a centralized warehouse, ensuring clean and up-to-date data for analytics.
-Automated scheduling, monitoring, and error-handling ensure efficient, reliable operations with minimal manual effort.
+This project is a build of an automated ETL pipeline in Microsoft Fabric to handle large data volumes.
+I extracted, transformed and loaded data into a centralized warehouse, ensuring clean and up-to-date data for analytics.I Automated the pipelines using ADF through which I ensured efficient, reliable operations with minimal manual effort, transparent monitoring and proper error-handling techniques.